oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![Copied cURL command](./images/rest-45.png)

-23. Using the Oracle Cloud Infrastructure Cloud Shell, paste and run the cURL command and see that the count is returned as the output variable.
+23. Using the Oracle Cloud Infrastructure Cloud Shell, paste and run the cURL command to confirm that the count is returned as the output variable.

     ```
     curl -X POST \